rickyfelix19/webdevlibr/README.md

 2. [Extra]()
 3. [Tools]()

-This whole repo is insipired by: The Modern JavaScript - [Website](https://javascript.info/) [Github](https://github.com/javascript-tutorial/en.javascript.info/tree/master)
+This whole repo is insipired by: The Modern JavaScript - [Website](https://javascript.info/) and [Github](https://github.com/javascript-tutorial/en.javascript.info/tree/master)
 ___
 ## Basic
 1. Working with Git and GitHub